Edward Otho Cresap Ord II: Post military

 On April 18, 1906, just after the San Francisco earthquake Ord was appointed a Special Police Officer by Mayor Eugene Schmitz and liaisoned with Major General Adolphus Greely for relief work.
 He wrote a long letter to his mother on the 20th regarding Schmitz' "Shoot-to-Kill" Order and some "despicable" behavior of certain soldiers of his former 22nd Regiment from the Presidio who were looting.

-In 1908, he was the military instructor at St. Matthew's school in San Mateo, California and later at the University of Alabama.
+In 1908, he was the military instructor at St. Matthew's school in San Mateo, California, and later at the University of Alabama.
 During this time period he continued his correspondence with Mexican general and politician Jerónimo Treviño, mostly about the health of Trevino's son Jerónimo Treviño y Ord, his nephew, but also discussing aspects of the Mexican Revolution until his friend's death in 1914.

-Military career 2
+Second military career

 In 1915, Ord was a military aide on the staff of the governor of Arizona.
 He was also a liaison with Army unit that included his former regiment.
 He saw service on the Mexican border due to the rise of tension along the border following the Battle of Agua Prieta.
 This was where Pancho Villa sustained his greatest defeat and his units were disorganized and wandered around northern Mexico foraging for supplies.
 Desperate for food and fresh horses, Pancho Villa camped his army of an estimated 500 horsemen outside of Columbus, New Mexico on the Mexican side of the border in March 1916.
 On March 9, 1916, he invaded the United States for supplies and arms which resulted in the Battle of Columbus.
 Ord had been given the rank of Major and served Arizona well in organizing and arming militia units.
 No major raids across the border took place in Arizona.

 As the result of his Arizona service, on June 3, 1916, Ord was advanced to the grade of major on the Army retired list.
 In early 1917, he returned to full active duty, serving at Big Bend, Texas; Fort Sill, Oklahoma; and Tuscaloosa, Alabama.

 In December 1918, because of complications of his yellow fever sustained in Cuba, he retired from the Army due to ill health.